Alliant Energy : Customers to see benefits in proposed settlement of Alliant Energy's Iowa electric rate review | MarketScreener

-CEDAR RAPIDS, Iowa, Oct.
-3, 2019 /PRNewswire/ -- Alliant Energy's Iowa energy company has filed a partial settlement agreement in its current electric rate review.
+CEDAR RAPIDS, Iowa - October 3, 2019 - Alliant Energy's Iowa energy company has filed a partial settlement agreement in its current electric rate review.
 Customers would see lower than expected increases in electric bills in 2020.
 This non-unanimous settlement is subject to approval from the Iowa Utilities Board (IUB).

 The proposed settlement addresses investments Alliant Energy has made to reduce long-term operating costs.
 These include new wind generation in Iowa, distribution system enhancements, and advanced customer meters.